-To identify the Genome-wide architecture of the “Pareto optimality” of nutrient trade-off (Aim 3) i) Genome-wide mapping of the Pareto-efficient genotypes within archetype of low nutrient input. ii) Validation of key targets from transcriptomics and GWAS.
+Aim 3.
+To identify the Genome-wide architecture of the “Pareto optimality” of nutrient trade-off We will identify the genes underlying the Pareto optimality by i) Genome-wide mapping of the Pareto-efficient genotypes within archetype of low nutrient input. ii) Validation of key genes identified from transcriptomics and GWAS.

-2. Statement on Intellectual Merit: This project exploits for the first time the use of the economical Pareto concept to map nutrient use optimality at a genome wide level.
+2. Statement on Intellectual Merit: This project exploits the use of the economical Pareto concept to map nutrient-use optimality at a genome-wide level.
 This novel approach is addressed to an ecological and developmental challenge of plant biology.
 We proposed herein to discover: 1) phenotypic variations of natural plant populations associated with nutrient trade-offs 2) capture the “Pareto optimality” model of nutrient use efficiency and identify successful archetypes of Arabidopsis, 3) map the genome-wide architecture of Pareto-optimal NUE genotypes/phenotypes.
-The elegant approach described herein, will allow the identification of key players connecting efficient nutrient assimilation to plant production in natural populations.
+This novel approach, will allow the identification of key players connecting efficient nutrient assimilation to plant production in natural populations.
 We envision the long-term advantage of this study as the ability to target gene candidates to engineer plants with optimized NUE yielding energy, environmental and health benefits.

 3. Statement on Broader Impacts: